CrimsonSunrise/Glimpse/readme.md

 **Glimpse** is an open source bundle of systems and algorithms that together automate strategies and signals in brokers.

+:warning: **Be careful**: Operating with real money its always risky.
+Use this software for your knowledge and testing only!

 > Currently IQ Option is the only broker implemented.

 <a href="https://www.buymeacoffee.com/crimsonsunrise" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png"/></a>